nnirror/wax/README.md

 Imparts the spectral envelope of `modulator signal in` onto `carrier signal in`.

 ## counter
-Counts upwards from 0 to `maximum`, incrementing every time `trigger` goes above 0.5.
+Counts upwards from 0 to `maximum`, incrementing every time `trigger` goes above 0.5. `hit maximum` will output a 1 while the counter is at its maximum and a 0 otherwise.
 - `set` immediately sets the counter to that value.

 ## cycle